vinaygoel/ars-workshop/README.md

 ```
 cd ars-workshop
 ```

-All exercises will be run from this directory.
+*NOTE: All exercises will be run from this directory!*

 ##### Download Libraries #####